Federal regulations cost every U.S. resident $6,000 in 2019

 Cost of Federal Regulation in 2019

-2)The cost of federal regulation to each U.S. household exceeds $14,000 annually, on average.
-For perspective, that equals about one-fifth (18 percent) of the average pre-tax household budget and is the second-biggest budget item after housing.
+When divided by the number of households, the cost exceeds $14,000 annually, on average, which is about one-fifth of the average pre-tax household budget, and is the second biggest budget item after housing.
+The $1.9 trillion cost of regulations

-4)The $1.9 trillion regulatory burden is equivalent to more than 40 percent of total federal spending, which was $4.447 trillion in 2019.
+is equivalent to more than 40 percent of total federal spending, which was $4.447 trillion in 2019.

 exceeds the corporate and personal income taxes combined.